combust/mleap/README.md

 assert(data(1).getDouble(3) == 0.0)
 ```

-### Create and Export a Scikit-learn Pipeline

-TODO: Mikhail

-### Import and Transform Using Scikit-learn Pipeline

-TODO: Mikhail

 ## Documentation

-TODO: add links to the wiki here

-For more documentation, please see our github wiki, where you can learn to:
+For more documentation, please see our [wiki](https://github.com/combust-ml/mleap/wiki), where you can learn to:

 1. implement custom transformers that will work with Spark, MLeap and Scikit-learn
 2. implement custom data types to transform with Spark and MLeap pipelines